Design Considerations

 SSPBA can be enabled at install time using the MODULE.NOMAD.SSPBAENABLED installer property.
 Post-installation SSPBA can be enabled by setting the following registry values:

 When SSPBA is enabled, PBA will initially attempt to find suitable PBA data stores on the local subnet.
-If it does not find one, it will send the request to neighboring subnets using the information held in Content Distribution. |
+If it does not find one, it will send the request to neighboring subnets using the information held in Microsoft content distribution. |

 |